rmerrigan/slackBots/README.md

 # slackBots
-Slack Bots for fun and work.
+Slack apps and bots for productivity and whatever else.